LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

     print(f'RDP authentication failure: {response.status_code} {response.reason}')
     print(f'Text: {response.text}')
 ```
-That’s all I have to say about the CFS Bulk API workflow.
+That’s all I have to say about the CFS API workflow.

 ## <a id="how_to_run"></a>How to run the demo application